 Think of these as the credits to your wedding.
 The officiant will close out the ceremony with a few words and congratulations to the happily married couple.

 Now it’s time to head out to the party (AKA your reception).
-The wedding party and the happy couple will make their way back down the aisle before the guests start exiting the ceremony venue.
+The happy couple followed by the wedding party will make their way back down the aisle before the guests start exiting the ceremony venue starting with the front row.
 This usually involves an upbeat dance track and possibly the throwing of confetti.

 Turn to the experts to help with your wedding ceremony structure.
 Find your wedding officiant on WeddingWire »